Posted on

 #predatorfishing

-𝗖𝗔𝗨𝗚𝗛𝗧 𝗕𝗬: Justin Macdonald and fishing buddy Jack @_justinmcdonald @jackswiin
+𝗖𝗔𝗨𝗚𝗛𝗧 𝗕𝗬: Justin and fishing buddy Jack @_justinmcdonald @jackswiin

 𝗦𝗣𝗘𝗖𝗜𝗘𝗦: Perch 3lb + multiple